Or imagine if you had to take over Hugh Jackman’s role in Steady Rain, or Boy From Oz , or anything.

 Admitting mistakes.
 And learning from them.
 That’s how he do.

 It’d be easy to stew on a failure for years, and let it stew, and bitterize you.
 It takes a very powerful spirit to spin that sucker around into some positivity.
 And that’s why he is now leading one of the most important theaters in the . . . yep, gonna say it again . . . world.

 Best of luck to you, Mr. Norris.
 I think you’re going to crush it.

 (Got a comment?
 I love ‘em, so comment below!
 Email Subscribers, click here then scroll down to say what’s on your mind!)

-– Win two tickets to Ann on Broadway.
-Click here to enter.
+– Win tickets to see Fuerza Bruta!
+Click here to enter!